GOUTAM-TAK/AI-Code-Generator/README.md

 # AI-Code-Generator
 AI Code Generator using openai and langchain framework.
-# Blades of Grass - AI Code Generator
+# AI Code Generator

-Blades of Grass is an AI assistant that leverages OpenAI to generate high-quality, enterprise-level code snippets based on user queries.
+AI Code Generator is an AI assistant that leverages OpenAI to generate high-quality, enterprise-level code snippets based on user queries.
 Built with `LangChain` and `Gradio`, this tool provides an intuitive interface to quickly generate code based on simple user prompts.

 ## Features
 - Powered by OpenAI's GPT-4 for accurate and context-aware code generation.